LeventHAN/LeventHAN/README.md

 Some facts about me:

-- 🔭 I am still studying for my BSc in Applied IT
+- 🔭 I am still studying for my P.BSc in Applied IT
 - 🌱 I’m currently learning JavaFX and Python 3
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Goals: Learn & understand the MVP pattern